naikp10/pranali_naik/README.md

-# pranali_naik

-Instagram clone app using flutter it will work exactly as a instagram app you can search people, follow and unfollow them you can add posts and stories just like instagram app
+School database management system in this website you can easily add, delete, update,search information about school database such as Teacher's information,students information,etc you can login and logout